Ball Four: Summary

 Ball Four described a side of baseball that was previously unseen by writing about the obscene jokes, drunken womanizing, and routine drug use among players, including by Bouton himself.
 Bouton wrote with candor about the anxiety he felt over his pitching and his role on the team.
 Bouton detailed his unsatisfactory relationships with teammates and management alike, his sparring sessions with Pilots manager Joe Schultz and pitching coach Sal Maglie, and the lies and minor cheating that has gone on in baseball.

-Bouton disclosed how rampant amphetamine or "greenies" usage was among players.
+Bouton disclosed how rampant the use of amphetamines or "greenies" was among players.
 Also revealed was the heavy drinking of Yankee legend Mickey Mantle, which had previously been kept almost entirely out of the press.
 Bouton additionally described clashes with his coaches (usually about his role with the team, his opinion that he should use the knuckleball exclusively, and his desire to throw between outings) and his outspoken views on politics.